aaron-contreras/markdown-cv/index.md

 🔫 ___ActionPark Nürnberg___ - Laser tag Center

-Gathered and communicated with German clients to gather requirements and insight into the business model to plan solutions and action plans for the upcoming feature development cycle and rebranding.

-Added a unit test and integration coverage suite to the company's untested legacy booking app to ensure the safe adoption and modification of the codebase.
+Added a unit test and end-to-end coverage suite to the company's untested legacy booking app to ensure the safe adoption, refactoring, dependency upgrades and modification of the codebase.

 Re-designed the booking app to adhere to the designs provided by the business in order to reflect their new branding, image and style guide.